 Who invented the lamington cake?
 There are quite a few different stories out there.

-First of all there is a debate whether the lamingtons have been first made in Australia or New Zealand.
-The most popular story I’ve read on the subject mentions Lord Lamington, who was a British Governor of Queensland at the end of the 19th century and the beginning of the 20th.
+First of all, there is a debate about whether the lamingtons have been first made in Australia or New Zealand.
+The most popular story I've read on the subject mentions Lord Lamington, who was a British Governor of Queensland at the end of the 19th century and the beginning of the 20th.

 The story goes that his maid-servant dropped a piece of sponge into a bowl of chocolate glaze.
-The Lord didn’t mind that but suggested the square being dipped into desiccated coconut as well, to stop it from being too messy when eaten with the hands.
+The Lord didn't mind that but suggested the square be dipped into desiccated coconut as well to stop it from being too messy when eaten with the hands.
 (Source: Australian Lamington Official Website)

 Another source (The Guardian) mentions the same Lord Lamington, who discovered this cake in a bakery in New Zealand prior to his time spent in Australia, a “Wellington – a double sponge dessert, dressed in shavings of coconut intended to imitate the snow-capped mountains of New Zealand.”